Australian-Text-Analytics-Platform/atap-corpus-slicer/DOCS.md

 - root_directory: str - The root directory that the corpus loader will search for files to load.
 The argument must be a string.
 The directory may be non-existent at initialisation time, but no files will be displayed until it exists. './' by default.
 - include_meta_loader: bool - If True, the CorpusLoader will include additional metadata joining functionality.
 False by default.
 - run_logger: bool - If True, a log file will be written to.
 False by default.
 - model: Optional[Union[str, Language]] - The spaCy Language or name of the Language that will be used to create a spaCy corpus.
 If the model argument is not None, the corpus will be converted to a spaCy corpus after being built.
+If the model argument is a string, then a download of the model through spaCy will be attempted (if not already installed) before loading it as a pipeline.
 None by default.
 - params: Any - Additional parameters that are passed to the Viewer super class

 Example